Kim-Xi summit sends signal to Trump of China's key role

 Glaser said Xi wants to ensure that Chinese interests are protected in North Korea's negotiations with Washington.
 At a minimum, that means ensuring "a seat at the negotiating table assuming that talks begin in earnest," Glaser said.

+Such views were echoed in an editorial Wednesday in the newspaper Global Times published by the ruling Communist Party.

+"How to resolve issues on the peninsula, including the nuclear issue, cannot be decided by Washington alone.
+Washington should respect Beijing's opinions and interests since it has often required Beijing to cooperate with it," the paper said.

-Kim is also hoping to enlist China's hope in persuading Trump to be flexible in his demands for a verifiable halt to North Korea's nuclear programs.
+Kim is also hoping to enlist China's hope in persuading Trump to be flexible in his demands for a verifiable halt to North Korea's nuclear programs, analysts said.

 By hosting Kim twice before the summit, Xi is also asserting, at least symbolically, "China's primacy on the Korean Peninsula," Mazza said.